 A speculum is a metal instrument consisting of two rounded blades on a hinge.
 It is placed inside the vaginal canal and the arms are then opened, allowing the doctor to see the mouth of the cervix (the opening of the uterus).

-Because the speculum does not enter the cervical canal, most authorities rule that it presents no problem of niddah due to opening of the uterus.
+Because the speculum does not enter the cervical canal, most authorities rule that it does not make a woman niddah due to opening of the uterus.